Sales promotion account executives use their excellent communication, teamwork and problem solving skills to run campaigns and make money

 There is also the MAA Diploma in Integrated Marketing, which is useful if you want to develop a career in that particular area.
 Find out more at MAA Learning and Development.

-Relevant courses in areas such as direct and digital marketing, mobile marketing and multichannel marketing are offered by The Institute of Direct and Digital Marketing (IDM).
+Relevant courses in areas such as direct and digital marketing, mobile marketing and multichannel marketing are offered by the IDM.

 It is also helpful to keep up to date with industry news and developments through relevant resources, such as Promotional Marketing.

-It is usual that you will start in a junior role as a sales promotion account executive.
-From there, with experience, you can progress through the roles of senior account executive, account manager and account director.
+From the junior role as a sales promotion account executive, and with enough experience, you can progress through the roles of senior account executive, account manager and account director.

-A qualification from the IPM may help your chances of career development but your performance and success in the job are the main things that determine your promotion prospects.
+An IPM qualification may help your chances of career development but your performance and success in the job are the main things that determine your promotion prospects.

 Promotional marketing is a fast-paced business and progression to more senior roles may be rapid.
-It is not unusual to reach account director level in less than ten years.
+It's not unusual to reach account director level in less than ten years.

 Further promotion beyond account director is possible.
 This could be to more senior strategic posts, such as group account director, or to board-level roles.
 However, opportunities at this level are limited and some account directors may move between agencies, either to experience bigger companies or to focus on different sectors.